Concurrency

 to demonstrate that there are no memory leaks.

-First, make and run the executable under valgrind
+First, make, then run the executable under valgrind

 option to show full details: